 Managerial accounting concepts and the significance of accounting information for managerial decision-making.
 How managers use information to carry out three essential functions in an organization: to plan operations, to control activities, and to make managerial decisions.
 Prerequisite: ACCT 201 or ACCT 211 with grade equivalent of 2.00 or higher.

 ACCT 300 ACCOUNTING INFORMATION SYSTEMS (3)

 A detailed review and discussion of the revenue, expenditure and other transaction processing cycles; batch, OLRT and cloud-based approaches to data processing; file-oriented and database systems; e-business infrastructure, networks and applications including data mining techniques pertaining to accounting; internal controls; and system development and accounting software selection.
-Students will complete projects utilizing both manual and cloud-based computerized accounting systems.
+Students will complete projects using up-to-date software applications including Tableau and others.
 Prerequisite: ACCT 202 or ACCT 212 with grade equivalent of 2.00 or higher.

 ACCT 301 INTERMEDIATE ACCOUNTING I (3)

 Analysis of the conceptual framework of accounting and a comprehensive review of the accounting process.
 Examination of accounting and analytics related to cash, receivables, revenue recognition, time value of money, and inventory.
 Projects include data analytics using a mid-range accounting software.
 Discussions of data analytics, financial statement analysis, and ethics.
 Prerequisite: ACCT 202.

 Examination of accounting and analytics related to property plant and equipment, investments, current liabilities and contingencies, long term debt, leases, accounting for income taxes, and additional inventory issues.
 Projects include data analytics using a mid-range accounting software.
 Discussions of data analytics, financial statement analysis, and ethics.
 Prerequisite: ACCT 301.